ARM-software/acle/main/acle.rst

 Introduction
 ============

-This section describes the intrinsics for the new instructions introduced for memcpy, memmove and memset family of memory operations (MOPS).
+This section describes the intrinsic for the new instructions introduced for memcpy, memmove and memset family of memory operations (MOPS).

-These intructions were designed to enable the standarisation of the software implementation of those operations.
+These intructions were designed to enable the standardisation of the software implementation of those operations.
 Therefore, most of the use cases for the new instructions should be covered by the compiler's code generation or by library implementations.